 Thus under-watering won’t do much harm to your plant as over-watering does.

-Overwatering easily causes problems like root rot, yellowing leaves, and the leaves start to fall in severe conditions.
+Overwatering easily causes problems like root rot, and yellow leaves, and the leaves start to fall in severe conditions.

 These plants require the soil to be moist in the growing season, like the spring and the summer.

-Thus, the best practice is to water your string of pearls or your string of tears once every 1-2 weeks during the growing season, depending on how dry the soil is.
+Thus, the best practice is to water your string of pearls or tears once every 1-2 weeks during the growing season, depending on how dry the soil is.

 During the winter season, you should reduce the frequency of watering.